Optic neuropathy: Nutritional

 Patients who have nutritional optic neuropathy may notice that colors are not as vivid or bright as before and that the color red is washed out.
 This normally occurs in both eyes at the same time and is not associated with any eye pain.
 They might initially notice a blur or fog, followed by a drop in vision.
 While vision loss may be rapid, progression to blindness is unusual.
 These patients tend to have blind spots in the center of their vision with preserved peripheral vision.
 In most cases, the pupils continue to respond normally to light.

-Toxic optic neuropathies
+Toxins

+Many heavy metals and toxicants can cause optic neuropathy: